-A condition that you are born with (congenital or inherited).
-This includes sickle cell disease or thalassemia.
+A condition that you are born with (congenital or inherited), such as sickle cell disease or thalassemia

-Being low in certain nutrients, such as iron, folate, or vitamin B12.
-This may be due to poor diet.
-Also, a condition like celiac disease or Crohn's disease can cause poor absorption of these nutrients
+Being low in certain nutrients, such as iron, folate, or vitamin B12, possibly from a poor diet or a condition like celiac disease or Crohn's disease

-Exposure to certain medications, such as those used for chemotherapy.
+Exposure to certain medicines, such as those used for chemotherapy

 There are different types of anemia.
-Your doctor can tell you more about the type of anemia you have and what may have caused it.
+Your healthcare provider can tell you more about the type of anemia you have and what may have caused it.

-To diagnose anemia, your doctor gives you blood tests.
+To diagnose anemia, your healthcare provider orders blood tests.
 These can include:

 Complete blood cell count (CBC).
 This test measures the amounts of the different types of blood cells.

 Blood smear.
 This test checks the size and shape of your blood cells.
-To perform the test, your doctor views a drop of your blood under a microscope.
-Your doctor uses a stain to make the blood cells easier to see.
+To do the test, a drop of your blood is viewed under a microscope.
+A stain is used to make the blood cells easier to see.

 Iron studies.
 These tests measure the amount of iron in your blood.
 Your body needs iron to make hemoglobin in your RBCs.